-Proceeding to the Text tab. you can choose the Text Appearance, Text Placement and Text Alignment.
-Many of the establishments where you will work will change the Text Height to 0.937 or 0.125.
-The 1/8 (0.125) text height is plenty large enough to read on the print and allows the dimension to remain close to the feature in which is being described.
-3/32 is as small of text to be printed and is still able to be interpreted.
+Proceeding to the next Text tab, you can choose the Text Appearance, Text Placement and Text Alignment.
+Many of the establishments where vou will work will change the Text Height to 0.937 or 0.125.
+The 1/8 (0.125) text height is plenty large enough to read on the print and allows the dimension to remain close to feature in which is being described.
+3/32 is small of text to be printed and is still able to be interpreted.
 On the Circular drawing, leave all settings on this tab alone.

-The Fit tab allows you to dimension adiust the variables to compensate for space issues.
+The Fit tab allows you to adjust the dimension variables to compensate for room issues.
 You will make a couple of changes on this tab.
-First select the radial button for "Both Text and Arrows".
-Choosing this option button will cause diameters to be flanked by regular dimension lines instead of using a leader.
+First select the radial button "Both Text Arrows".
+Choosing this option button, the Diameters will be flanked by regular dimension lines instead of using a leader.
 Also, you need to change the overall scale to 0.694 as shown in Figure 6.4 to reduce the size of the text and arrows to 0.125.

-In the Primary Units tab, the Unit format will remain Decimal, but change the Precision setting to 0.000 as shown in Figure 6.5. other The Linear Dimension settings are used periodically, such as Round Off, but the 1.0000 Scale Factor in Measurement Scale should stay always at one.
-Confusing this setting with other scale factors like line or text scale will change the value of all the dimensions in the AutoCAD drawing.
+In the Primary Units tab. the Unit format will remain Decimal, but the Precision setting will change 0.000 to shown in Figure 6.5.
+The other Linear Dimension settings are used periodically, such as Round Off, but the 1.0000 Scale Factor in the Measurement Scale should stay always at one since confusing this setting with other scale factors like line or text scale will change the value of all the dimensions the in AutoCAD drawing.